-As another example, Figures 1bis and 2bis show the performance of the two models with somewhat increased bandwidth constraints for class 2.
-Specifically, bandwidth constraints (6, 9, 15) are now used for the maximum allocation, and (6, 13, 15) for the Russian Dolls.
-For both models, while class 1 performance remains unchanged, class 2 now receives better performance, at the expense of class 3.
+We now consider a scenario in which the service requirement is to give better blocking/preemption performance to class 2 than to class 3, while maintaining class 1 performance at the same level as in the previous scenario.
+(The use of minimum deterministic guarantee for class 3 is to be considered in the next section.)
+So that the specified class 2 performance objective can be met, the bandwidth constraint for class 2 is appropriately increased.
+As an example, bandwidth constraints (6, 9, 15) are now used for the maximum allocation, and (6, 13, 15) for the Russian Dolls.
+For both models, as shown in Figures 1bis and 2bis, while class 1 performance remains unchanged, class 2 now receives better performance, at the expense of class 3.
 This is of course due to the increased access of bandwidth by class 2 over class 3.
 Under normal conditions, the performance of the two models is similar in terms of their blocking and preemption probabilities for LSP setup requests, as shown in Table 2.